0x131315/emeritux/README.md

 A Bash script to build and install Enlightenment 23 GIT on Linux Mint 19.1 Tessa
 (support for 32-bit and 64-bit architectures).

+While this script has been thoroughly tried and tested, it's a good idea to use Timeshift
+to create a system snapshot before the first run, as an extra safety precaution.

 ## **Get started**

 Make sure that the `git` package is installed, then open Terminal and clone this repository: